-Revenue from contracts with customers is recognised when control of the goods or services are transferred to the customer at an amount that reflects the consideration to which the Company expects to be entitled in exchange for those goods or services.
-The Company has generally concluded that it is the principal in its revenue arrangements because it typically controls the i) Revenue from contract with customers:
+Revenue from contracts with customers is recognised when control of the goods or services are transferred to the customer at an amount that reflects the consideration to which the Company

 Revenue is measured at the fair value of the consideration received/receivable, taking into account contractually defined terms of payment and excluding taxes or duties collected on behalf of the government and is net of rebates and discounts.
 The Company assesses its revenue arrangements against specific criteria to determine if it is acting as principal or agent.
 The Company has concluded that it is acting as a principal in all of its revenue arrangements.